oliverlloyd/jmeter-ec2/README.md

   `ELASTIC_IPS=""`
   If using ec2, then you can also provide a comma-separated list of pre-defined elastic IPs.
 This is useful is your test needs to pass through a firewall.

-  `JMETER_VERSION="apache-jmeter-2.7"`
+  `JMETER_VERSION="apache-jmeter-2.13"`
   Allows the version to be chosen dynamically.
-Only works on 2.5.1, 2.6 and greater.

-  DATABASE SETTINGS - optional, this functionality is not documented.

-4. Copy your JMeter jmx file into the /jmx directory under your root project directory (Ie. myproject) and rename it to the same name as the directory.
-For example, if you created the directory `/testing/myproject` then you should name the jmx file `myproject.jmx`.

-5. Copy any data files that are required by your testplan to the /data sub directory.

-6. Copy any jar files that are required by your testplan to the /plugins sub directory.

-7. Open a termnal window and cd to the project directory you created (eg. cd /home/username/someproject).

-8. Type: `count="1" ./path/to/jmeter-ec2.sh`

-Where '1' is the number of instances you wish to spread the test over.
-If you have provided a list of hosts using REMOTE_HOSTS then this value is ignored and all hosts in the list will be used.
+### Limitations:
+* There are [limits imposed by Amazon](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_ec2) on how many instances can be run in a new account - the default is 20 instances as of Oct 2011.
+* You cannot have jmeter variables in the testplan field `Thread Count`, this value must be numeric.
+* Testplan file paths cannot be dynamic, any jmeter variables in the filepath will be ignored.

 ## Spot instances